-5) Downloading data from sonde after R/V Kerhin method is used. $\underline{\text{R/V Kerhin method}}$ ONLY
+5) Downloading data from sonde after R/V Kerhin method is used.
+R/V Kerhin method ONLY

 - A. Stop logging by selecting RUN, UNATTENDED SAMPLE, and then STOP LOGGING. - B. At this time, upload the data from the last cruise.
 From the main menu select FILE, then QUICK UPLOAD.
 Select PC6000 and press enter.
 This will automatically upload the most recent cruise data on to the computer.
 It will be stored on the C drive in the ECOWWIN folder.
 Go to the ECOWWIN folder, find the correct file and cut it from the folder.
 Go to the M drive and find the DATAFLOW folder.
-From there go to the RAW folder, then the YEAR.
+From there go to the RAW folder, then the

+YEAR.
 Next select the folder that corresponds to the cruise done.
 Paste the file into the folder.
 A copy of the vessel navigation file is also placed in the raw folder.
+Figure 6 on the following page is an example of a Water Quality Mapping calibration sheet.